UBC-MDS/fxtracker/README.md

 `curr`, `target_px`, `start_date`, `end_date`, `chart_type`, `option`, `curr1`, `curr2`, `amt`.
 The output of the functions will be in forms of a datetime string, a float and interactive plots from the "altair" package.

-`fxtracker` can be used to convert a specific amount of money from one currency to another, find the the first date on which the target price falling between day high and day low, visualize the trend of the exchange rate of a currency pair and the trend of the profit and loss of a currency pair between the selected start date and end date.
+`fxtracker` can be used to convert a specific amount of money from one currency to another, find the most recent date on which the target price falling between day high and day low of that day, visualize the trend of the exchange rate of a currency pair and the trend of the profit and loss of a currency pair between the selected start date and end date.

 The functions can be imported from the package as follows: